LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/labs/find-how-long-lab-will-be-saved-for.md

 - Users with an **Instructor** role can save 5 labs for 7 days.
 - Students can save up to 2 labs:
      - Self-paced learning through a course assignment provides 7-day lab saves
-     - Instructor-led training scheduled on consecutive class days has 2-day lab saves
+     - Instructor-led training scheduled on consecutive class days has 7-day lab saves
      - Instructor-led training scheduled on non-consecutive class days has 7-day lab saves

-## Class Sessions

-The way that class sessions are scheduled directly affects lab save times.
-When setting up sessions for a class, we recommend using the **Add Multiple Session Times** link when a class meets for more than one day.
-The TMS uses sessions to determine lab save times for students.

-If a class has sessions on consecutive days, student labs are saved for 2 days.
-If a class has sessions on nonconsecutive days, student labs are saved for 7 days.
-These are the standard labs saves applied across the TMS, however, there are exceptions.
-For example, this does not apply to all courses; courses using Public IP Addresses require a lab save every 3 days.

 We can set up lab saves outside of these defaults for special circumstances when necessary.
 If you need labs in a class to be saved for a different time period, please submit a Support ticket at [**https://lod.one/help**](https://lod.one/help).